 - George H. and Lucy Cassidy Memorial Scholarship.
 Female; Plans to teach; Prefer Sonoma Valley and financial need.

 - Gertrude D. Cassidy Memorial Scholarship.
 Female; plans to teach; prefer Sonoma Valley and financial need.

 - Teacher Education Scholarship.
 Planning to teach in grades K-8.
 Betty Riess Scholarship.
 Global Studies and Environmental Studies major.
 Two awards.

 - Bob Sharp Environmental Scholarship.
 Environmental Studies or Biology major with significant contributions to the field.

 - Peacock Garden Club of Marin.
 Botany or Environmental Studies major.

 Research and Writing Award:

 Nancy Foster Glasmeier Research and Writing Award.
-Two.
+One.
 This research award is for outstanding undergraduates engaged in projects addressing pressing environmental issues.
 All ENSP majors are eligible to apply.
 The funds may be used for educational and project-related expenses.
 For information, contact Prof. Caroline Christian at email@example.com or 707/664-3144.

 - NoGAP (National Graduate School Achievement Program) is a federal TRiO grant project part of the Ronald E. McNair Post-Baccalaureate Achievement Program named after the scientist/astronaut who was killed in the Challenger shuttle.
 This program extends funds to assist 25 undergraduate students continue their postsecondary studies at a Ph.D.-granting institution of their choice.
 Eligible SSU students must be low-income/first-generation students or students belonging to one of three ethnic minority groups: African-American, Hispanic, or American Indian/Alaskan Native.
 Interested students should go to the project offices in Salazar hall 1040 and pick up an application.